GeoscienceAustralia/PyRate/_sources/installation.rst.txt

 Verify Installation
 -------------------

-To run the verify PyRate has been sucessfully installed, run toy example workflow:
+To verify PyRate has been successfully installed, run toy example workflow:

 ::